-We understand that there will be times when you want to comment on your experience with Air New Zealand.
-Your comments are always welcome and form an integral part of our ongoing commitment to service.
+We understand that there will be times when you want to comment on your experience when travelling with us.
+We welcome your comments, as they form an integral part of our ongoing commitment to improving our service.

 Compliments are of course also welcome.
 We will acknowledge all written compliments within 30 days of receiving them and where a staff member is complimented we will ensure that praise is passed on.

 Send us feedback online or write to: firstname.lastname@example.org

 If you would prefer to complete a customer survey on your experience with Air New Zealand please visit www.airnzmyvoice.co.nz.
 Please note that no response will be given to your comments via this channel.

 Should you wish to send complaints/comments to the Aviation Consumer Protection Division (ACPD) please visit airconsumer.dot.gov or write to the Aviation Consumer Protection Division, C-75, U.S. Department of Transportation, 1200 New Jersey Ave., S.E, Washington, D.C.
 2059.

 While we will make all efforts to operate to schedule and ensure both you and your bag/s make it to your destination we strongly recommend you take out travel insurance to protect against not only delay and lost baggage but other unexpected events like medical emergencies, cancellation of planned arrangements etc.